manbeardgames/manbeardgames-site-builder/source/tutorials/adding-content.md

 }
 ```

 The `GraphicsDevice` object that we passed to the `FromStream` method is a property we get from our Game1 class inheriting from `Game`.
 Now since we're not using the ContentManager to load this in, that means we have to manage the resource, which includes disposing of it whenever we need to unload content.
-So in our `UnloadContent` method, add the following
+So, in our `UnloadContent` method, add the following

 ```csharp
 /// <summary>